felipap/nudge/README.md

     Depends on the model you use, the size of your screen, and the frequency of captures.
   </p>
   <p>
-    During a test on July 2nd 2025, I found each image in my 1470x956 macOS translated into ~14k input tokens.
-In default settings (GPT-4o-mini, 1 minute capture frequency), this means $0.002 USD per minute that Nudge is active, or 12 cents per hour.
+    During a test on July 2nd 2025, I found that each screenshot of my 1470x956 Mac translated into ~14k input tokens in GPT-4o-mini.
+In default settings (1 minute capture frequency), this means $0.002 USD per minute that Nudge is active, or 12 cents per hour.
   </p>
   <p>
     I'm interested in ways to make this cheaper.
 If you have ideas, <a href="https://github.com/felipap/nudge/discussions/new">start a discussion.</a>